Netcracker/DRNavigator/documentation/Architecture.md

 ```

 where:
- - `sites` is the list of kuberneets clusters.
+ - `sites` is the list of kubernetes clusters.
  - `sm-client` is the section for specific settings for `sm-client` as logging, listening port and ip in daemon mode and other.

 ## Examples of using sm-client